 Why is Human Chorionic Gonadotropin (HCG) Essential?

-There are two types of HCG tests: –
+Here are the different types of HCG tests:

 The risk associated with the HCG blood test is very minimal.
 A person going for an HCG test may feel a small number of bruises where the needle was inserted.
 One can minimize this by applying pressure to the area for several minutes once the needle is removed.
 The following may also occur in some rare cases